 Playing with Monte-Carlo Tree Search

-This interactive article provides an accessible explanation of how Monte-Carlo Tree Search (MCTS) works.
-Tic-Tac-Toe, Go and Sokoban are provided to show the procedure of MCTS.
+This paper provides an accessible explanation of the working mechanism of Monte-Carlo Tree Search, an influential search algorithm.
+Tic-Tac-Toe, Go, and Sokoban are provided to show the procedure of MCTS.

 Authors